-No. Manuka honey is gluten-free.
+No. Manuka honey is gluten free.
 Since it is made from nectar collected from the Manuka tree's flowers, it does not contain wheat, barley or any other source of gluten in its natural form.
-However, it may be contaminated during processing, so check the label for gluten free certification.
+However, it may be contaminated during processing, so check the label for the correct certification.

 Is clover honey gluten free?